gingerbeardm0n/Tech_Elevator_Curriculum_Work/module-3/01-HTTP-Web-Services-GET/student-tutorial/README.md

 #### Provided Code

-Also in the `Program.cs` file, you'll find several private methods that you'll use to print information to the console:
+In the `UserInterface.cs` file, you'll find several private methods that you'll use to print information to the console:

 - `PrintGreeting()`: Prints the welcome greeting along with the menu options
 - `PrintLocations()`: Prints a list of locations